How to Enjoy the Holiday Season Without the Weight Gain

 I generally don’t like rules, but if I had any, this would be #1: ignore the old fashioned dieting “all or nothing” mindset!

-Living a healthy lifestyle is all about enjoying the food you eat and nothing being off limits.
-There are some foods you eat more of and regularly and some that you eat less of and less often.
+Living a healthy lifestyle is about enjoying all of the food you eat and nothing should be off limits.
+Just some foods you eat more of, regularly, and some that you eat less of, less often.

-And when you have a treat or special occasion, it’s all part of your plan, so you enjoy the food.
+And when you have a treat or special occasion, it’s all part of your plan, so you can completely enjoy it.
 There’s nothing to feel guilty about.

-Remember, it’s not what you eat over the Christmas holidays, it’s what you eat the rest of the year that really matters!
+Remember, it’s not what you eat over the holiday period, it’s what you eat the rest of the year that really matters!

 It can take time to get out of the ‘diet’ mentality, so I’ve compiled a list of tips below to help.